pivotal/docs-tap/source-controller/about.md

 # Source Controller

-The controller follows the spirit of the FluxCD Source Controller.
+The controller extends the functionality of the FluxCD Source Controller.
 An [`ImageRepository`](#imagerepository) resource is able to resolve source from the content of an image in an image registry.

 ## Troubleshooting